 - Underground Level: World 3, "Cavern".

 - Updated Re-release: The original Mute Crimson (referred to in-game as Mute Crimson Classic) is included as part of this game; a few bells and whistles are added in that many of the features available for play with Mute Crimson+ also work with Mute Crimson Classic.
 (Completing the game also earns you a Steam achievement.)
-However, in all other ways it's a straight port of the original XBLIG version, which was done deliberately as that platform is shutting down in 2017, and Iced Lizard Games wanted to preserve the original game in amber, as it were.
+However, in all other ways it's a straight port of the original XBLIG version, which was done deliberately in anticipation of that platform's announced shutdown (which happened in October 2017), and Iced Lizard Games wanted to preserve the original game in amber, as it were.

 - Video Game Remake: Of Mute Crimson for XBLIG, released in 2011.